Lyrics Finder adds missing song texts to your music collection

 One program you can use for that purpose is Lyrics Finder by MediaHuman.

 Note: The program installer includes Open Candy on Windows.
 You can find out more about Open Candy here.
 The program is also available for Apple Mac OS X 10.6 and newer.

 When you run the program for the first time a basic interface is loaded.
 You can use the file and folder browsers at the top to add music to it.
 If you select folders, you can pick a root folder and all mp3 files are added to it automatically even if they reside in subfolders.

-Lyrics Finder goes through each individual mp3 file to check if it already contains lyrics.
-If they do, it will leave the file untouched and move on to the next.
+Lyrics Finder goes through each individual audio file to check if it already contains lyrics.
+If it does, it will leave the file untouched and move on to the next.

 For files without lyrics, it will perform a search and add the song texts to the files if the search returns a successful hit provided that it can identify the artist and title of it.

 How it is done?
 It uses the artist and title tag to search for lyrics.
-This means that it will only work automatic if the artist and title tag are included in the mp3 file.
+This means that it will only work automatically if the artist and title tag are attached to the audio file as tags.

 You can however edit them manually if that is not the case, but unfortunately only for individual files and not a whole folder.
 While the song text may differ, adding the artist tag to all mp3 files of a folder would help and speed up the operation.